 10th Amendment

-Limits the federal government’s powers to those delegated to it by the Constitution.
+Limits the federal government’s powers to those delegated by the Constitution.
 It was enacted on December 15, 1791.

 11th Amendment